Evolution of networks with multiple junctions: Short time existence I

-\begin{rem} Actually, in~\cite{bronsard} the authors do not consider exactly Problem~\ref{problematriod}, but the analogous ``Neumann problem''.
-That is, they assign an angle conditions at the $3$--point and require that the end--points of the three curves meet the boundary of $\Omega$ with a prescribed angle (respectively, 120 and 90 degrees in the case explicitly proved in detail). \end{rem}
+\begin{rem} In~\cite{bronsard} the authors do not consider exactly system~\eqref{problema-nogauge}, but the analogous ``Neumann problem''.
+That is, they require that the end--points of the three curves meet the boundary of $\Omega$ orthogonally. \end{rem}